 - May be associated with alcohol or tobacco use

 During routine visits and consultations, we take the time to look for the common signs of teeth grinding.
 These can include worn and damaged teeth or irritation of the soft tissues inside the mouth.
 Teeth grinding can cause your teeth to crack, chip, or loosen as they are repeatedly stressed.
 Over time, teeth grinding can even lead to tooth loss.

 Treatment Options For Teeth Grinding in Charleston

-Dawson Academy alumni, Drs.
-Dickert and Lynn have advanced training in the diagnosis and treatment of TMJ disorders and related symptoms.
-Using occlusal analysis and effective treatment provided on an individualized basis, we can help you to restore a comfortable and functional bite.
+Dawson Academy alumni Drs.
+Dickert and Lynn have advanced training in diagnosing and treating TMJ disorders and related symptoms.
+Using occlusal analysis and effective treatment provided on an individualized basis, we can help you restore a comfortable and functional bite.